madsjulia/Mads.jl/GETTING_STARTED.md

 To start using MADS, initiate the Julia REPL and execute `import Mads` to load MADS modules.

-All the MADS analyses are based on a MADS data dictionary that defines the problem.
+All the MADS analyses are based on a MADS problem dictionary that defines the problem.

-The MADS data dictionary is typically loaded from a YAML MADS input file.
+The MADS problem dictionary is typically loaded from a YAML MADS input file.
 The loading of a MADS file can be executed as follows:

 `madsdata = Mads.loadmadsfile("<input_file_name>.mads")`